Tmall: Features

 Alipay, an escrow-based online payment platform owned by Alibaba Group, is the preferred payment solution for transactions on Tmall.com.

 As on Taobao Marketplace, the C2C e-commerce platform under Alibaba Group, buyers and sellers can communicate prior to the purchase through AliWangWang (阿里旺旺 (ālǐ wàngwàng)), its proprietary embedded instant messaging program.
 It has become a habit among Chinese online shoppers to "chat" with the sellers or their customer service team through AliWangWang to inquire about products, engage in bargaining, etc. prior to purchase.

 Unlike online sales on marketplaces like Amazon, the operation of a TMall shop requires a specialized and dedicated cross-functional team.
 Such a team can either be employed by the merchant in-house or, as is more often the case, managed through a certified Tmall Partner Agency ("TP") which operates the store on an ongoing basis on behalf of the shop owner.

-Since 2017, TMall decided to provide merchants with a dedicated channel meant to support them with their new launches, called TMall Heybox.
-TMall Heybox offers vendors a tremendously large set of highly sophisticated digital marketing tools.
-Moreover, TMall HeyDrop raffle tool and TMall Heybox's product trial tool can be very useful for enhancing brand awareness and collecting shoppers' feedback about their newly launched items.
+Since 2017, TMall provides merchants with a dedicated channel meant to support new launches, called TMall Heybox.
+Heybox offers vendors a large set of sophisticated digital marketing tools.
+It also features a raffle tool and product trial tool, which can enhance brand awareness and allows merchants to collect shoppers' feedback about their newly launched items.